adammakuchowski/adammakuchowski/README.md

 <br />
 <br />
 <!-- In my free time, I am deeply interested in game development.
 I dedicate time to creating games and exploring the capabilities of the Godot engine.
 This allows me to experiment with building interactive and engaging experiences, further expanding my skill set. -->
-In my free time, I am deeply interested in infrastructure and processes related to DevOps.
+In my free time, I am deeply interested in system architecture and infrastructure.
 I dedicate time to exploring automation, CI/CD pipelines, cloud environments, and monitoring solutions.
-This allows me to experiment with improving deployment workflows and system reliability, further expanding my skill set.
+This allows me to experiment with designing scalable systems, improving deployment workflows, and enhancing system reliability, further expanding my skill set.
 <br />
 <br />
 In the future, I want to become a leader in my field and help others develop their skills.
 I am ready to take on new challenges and create projects that will benefit users and the companies I work for.